SDGophers/2018-06-GenerateMaze/README.md

 ## Challenge 4: Maze Solver

-* Return the soltion of the given map as a set of instructions.
+* Return the solution of the given map as a set of instructions.
 * Create an animated gif showing the how to solve the map